Temporary Relaxed Regulations for Public Service Loan Forgiveness

 Disqualified and Past Payments May Count Towards Forgiveness

 In the past, late payments and payments that were slightly off (even just by a few cents) were disqualified but could now be counted as eligible.
 Also, borrowers had to be enrolled in one of a few specified plans.
-Under the new rules, past payments ruled as ineligible will potentially count towards forgiveness as well.5 The change will also allow military members to count their time on active duty towards their 10 years of qualifying payments, even if they were not making payments during a given time period.
+Under the new rules, past payments ruled as ineligible may potentially count towards forgiveness as well.5 The change will also allow military members to count their time on active duty towards their 10 years of qualifying payments, even if they were not making payments during a given time period.

 Steps Towards Relief and Optimism